 PS.
 Some kind of incentive always works if you want to engage your passive candidates.
 Toggl Hire gave out free T-shirts to anyone who scored above the passing grade on their test.

 I was one of the people who took the test and two awesome things happened as a consequence.
 One, I am now the proud owner of a super cool Toggl T-shirt.
 Two, I’m now writing this article for Toggl Hire.

 Try out Toggl Hire

 Passive candidates are an invaluable part of the talent pool and they can bring incredible value to your company.
-However, approaching them is a unique challenge, considerably different from traditional hiring.
+However, approaching them is a unique challenge, and trying to hire passive candidates is considerably different from hiring traditional candidates.

 If you would like to make your hiring processes simpler and more effective, give Toggl Hire a try.
 In fact, Toggl used Toggl Hire to hire 68 new employees, with more than 1,500 applicants per position.
-Try out and you’ll see some amazing results, even without sending a free T-shirt – although mine is fabulous.
+Give it a try and see what skills testing can do for your recruitment process.